 Sometimes there’s a small pebble or piece of grit protruding from the surface of the clay or glaze which mars the appearance which could alternatively be viewed as a beauty mark.
 Similarly, there might be a slight crawling of the glaze which reveals a small patch of the clay beneath.

-Sometimes the pots stick to the small wads (or balls) of refractory clay we use to elevate each pot off the shelves on which they’re stacked.
-When we chip the wads off the pot a small chunk of clay might be “plucked” off with the wad and leave a scar which isn’t too severe.
+We put small wads (or balls) of refractory clay to elevate each pot off the shelves on which they’re stacked, or we use wads to separate pots from one another.
+When we knock the wads off the pot a small chunk of clay might be “plucked” off with the wad and leave a scar.
+Usually this isn’t severe, and hardly detracts from the use or beauty of the piece.
 NC folk potter, Burlon Craig, used to call these plucks, “snake bites.”
 Charming!

 Examining all these defects can be highly instructional in determining how I should proceed next time with material preparation, making techniques, and packing and firing the kiln.